-- Release: this pose can help bring about a deep state of rest which can help to release stress and muscular tension
+- Release: it can help bring about a deep state of rest which can help to release stress and muscular tension

-- Rejuvenate: after an energetic practice it can help ‘reset’ the body temperature, calm the central nervous system and bring the breath back to normal.
+- Rejuvenate: after an energetic practice, Savasana can help ‘reset’ the body temperature, calm the central nervous system and bring the breath back to normal.

 - Integrate: it gives you a chance to absorb the benefits of the practice, enabling you to knit together the body, mind and breath